stellar-deprecated/federation/README.md

 url = "root:@/dbname"

 [queries]
-federation = "SELECT username as memo,"text" as memo_type, 'GD6WU64OEP5C4LRBH6NK3MHYIA2ADN6K6II6EXPNVUR3ERBXT4AN4ACD' as id FROM Users WHERE username = ?"
-reverse-federation = "SELECT username as name FROM Users WHERE account_id = ?"
+federation = "SELECT username as memo, 'text' as memo_type, 'GD6WU64OEP5C4LRBH6NK3MHYIA2ADN6K6II6EXPNVUR3ERBXT4AN4ACD' as id FROM Users WHERE username = ?" reverse-federation = "SELECT username as name FROM Users WHERE account_id = ?"
 ```